oluwadunni1/coop-database/README.md

 ## 5. Files Included

 - `database/` – Contains the full MySQL database schema, including all tables, sample data, triggers, and views with the dividend model implemented as part of the view definitions.
+Also includes the ER diagram visualizing the database structure.
-- `reports/` – Stores the Quarto document for generating account statements.
+- `reports/` – Stores the Quarto documents for generating account statements and End of year report.
+- `docs/` –  rendered html report
-- `docs/` –  SQL queries for extracting data for analysis.
+- `scripts/`- SQL queries for extracting data for analysis from Database
+- `data/` - CSV files containing merged data from previous year